 Operating from the privacy-friendly jurisdiction of the British Virgin Islands, ExpressVPN has been delivering a premium service since its foundation in 2009.
-With an intuitive interface, multi-platform compatibility, and blazing-fast connection speeds, the VPN is designed to work great worldwide and in Australia, and its millions of customers can easily vouch for that.
+With an intuitive interface, multi-platform compatibility, and blazing-fast connection speeds, the VPN is designed to work great worldwide, and its millions of customers can easily vouch for that.

-While all this sounds quite appealing, it wouldn’t have been fair of us to label it as the best VPN provider for security, privacy, and unblocking by simply knowing what is ExpressVPN and without putting it through rigorous testing and evaluating it in the light of cold, objective reasons in Australia.
+Even though all this sounds quite appealing, it wouldn’t be fair of us to label it as the best VPN provider for security, privacy, and unblocking by simply knowing what is ExpressVPN and without putting it through rigorous testing and evaluating it in the light of cold, objective reasons.

 ExpressVPN Review in Australia: VPNRanks Verdict